GeorgeMellivora/C-sharp-serial-port-communication/README.md

 # C-sharp-serial-port-communication

-It's use for serial port data sending
+It's use for serial port data sending and receive.
-You can use virtual serial port to add or simulation on serial port that connect your PC Than use "Arduino" to simulation the output, you will see what data you send
+You can use virtual serial port to add or simulation the serial port that connect your PC.
+Than use "Arduino" to simulation the terminal, you will see what data you send and receive data from terminal.